Minor in Physics

 An introduction to the concepts of limits, continuity, differentiation of elementary functions, definite and indefinite integrals, and the Fundamental Theorem.
-Emphasis on use of graphing calculators and the utility of mathematics as a problem-solving tool.
+Emphasis on use graphing calculators and the utility of mathematics as a problem solving tool.
 Extensive discussion of applications in natural science, social science, and business.
 Prerequisite: MAT 118 or MAT 120

 A continuation of the introductory physics sequence which covers topics in electrostatics, magnetism, optics, and modern physics.
 Fundamental concepts from Physics I are described in greater complexity.
-Students a respected to apply their understanding of energy, mass, force, and inertia to more advanced problems involving atomic systems.
+Students are expected to apply their understanding of energy, mass, force, and inertia to more advanced problems involving atomic systems.
 Demonstrations and computational simulations are used to increase conceptual understanding.
-Concurrent enrollment in PHY213 required.
-(Lab fee)
+Concurrent enrollment in PHY 213.
+(Lab Fee) Prerequisite: PHY 201.